Spartanburg Regional Healthcare System: Mid-20th Century: 1940s–1960s

-The Late-Twentieth Century: 1970s – 1990s
+Late-20th Century: 1970s–1990s

 In 1968, Spartanburg General added a new data center to handle a modern phenomenon: a tsunami of information.
 Computers had come to the General, and they had come to stay.

 Also in 1968, due to growing services, Mary Black Memorial Hospital moved from East Main Street to its current location on Skylyn Drive.

 A technological revolution was also at play in medicine.
 New treatments for cancer and coronary disease called for new laboratories and the latest equipment.
 A newborn nursery suite opened in 1968 and obtained a nursery for well babies and an intensive care nursery with equipment to monitor heart rate and respiration as well as a transport isolette with its own battery power so that newborns could be safely transported between hospitals.

 In 1976, SGH technicians began using ultrasound equipment to monitor pregnancies.
 An endoscopy department opened, and in 1977, the hospital obtained a $550,000 EMI scanner, the first full-body CT scanner in South Carolina.

 Throughout the 1970s and 1980s, Spartanburg General expanded its commitment to educating medical professionals.
 The Department of Medical Education was established in 1970, making Spartanburg General the first hospital in South Carolina approved by the American Board of Family Practice for Family Practice residencies and the fifth chartered Family Medicine program in the nation.

 In 1981, Spartanburg General's Pharmacy Residency Program earned accreditation from the American Society of Hospital Pharmacists, which allowed post-graduates a year-long experience in different specialties to prepare them for supervisory positions in other hospital pharmacies.

 Technological improvements and a growing staff of medical residents called for more space.
 In 1972, Gov. John C. West presided over the groundbreaking ceremony for the $3.5 million ambulatory care, education and administration building.
 The building offered a modern outpatient service unit and an emergency department equal to the task of serving 40,000 patients a year.

 The 1980s heralded a new direction for Spartanburg General Hospital as it moved from a community institution to a regional tertiary care hospital.

 The hospital added a Home Health program and a Hospice program to provide end of life care and support for patients and their families.
 In 1984, Spartanburg General's In-Patient Hospice Unit – the first in the two Carolinas – opened its doors.